KitAway/Cache_Application/README.md

 This repository contains a set of C++ classes that can be used to implement inline caches for the input and output global array arguments (i.e. those mapped to external DRAM) of accelerators implemented on FPGAs via high-level synthesis.

-The caches, their usage and the corresponding results have been published in <insert citation when ready>.
+The caches, their usage and the corresponding results have been published in the following paper.
+If you find this work useful for your research, please consider citing:

+    @ARTICLE{8030985,
+     author={L. Ma and L. Lavagno and M. T. Lazarescu and A. Arif}, journal={IEEE Access},
+     title={Acceleration by Inline Cache for Memory-Intensive Algorithms on FPGA via High-Level Synthesis}, year={2017},
+     volume={5},
+     pages={18953-18974},
+     doi={10.1109/ACCESS.2017.2750923}, }

 Main sub-directories:
 * _cache_: header files declaring and defining the cache classes and their operators and methods.